 If you’ve ever visited a website and saw the “not secure” notice in your web browser next to the URL, you’re seeing a site that is not https (this is a higher level of encryption).
 The fact that Google is doing this is a clear signal that they want websites to migrate to this level of security and all websites should be making this move.

-Check the speed of your website using a tool like GTmetrix.
+Check the speed of your website using a tool like GTmetrix or Google’s PageSpeed Insights.
 If your page load speed is higher than 4 or 5 seconds, you are very likely losing a lot of potential visitors who won’t wait for slower websites to load.
 A few of the likely suspects to slow down a website include a sub-par hosting service, large images, older WordPress themes, certain plugins, and no caching.

-Ready to make some changes on your website?
-Download our free Website Essentials Pack today.
+Ready to make some changes on your small business website?
+Try our Website Essentials Pack today.